wp-plugins/magnify-publisher/readme.txt

 Use WordPress's "Plugins Management" page to enable the Publisher.

+Configure the Magnify Publisher plugin to use an existing Magnify channel or create a new channel.

 In the "visual" editor, click on the orange Magnify Publisher button to add videos and images to your blog post.